HackTheMak/quarterly-earnings-machine-learning-algo/README.md

 The code in this fork has the fixes.

-Follow the instructions from the links below, but use "python3" pr "pip3" when the command line instructions have "python" or "pip".

 Also, be sure to create the following sub-folders, as the code does not create them as given in the postings:
 - filings
 - cleaned_filings
 - whole_file_diffs

+# For Python3 Environment
+This was tested using Linux Mint v19, which would work with Linux Ubuntu v20.

+Python3 is been installed into the base O/Ss and therefore just need the following applications.
+Run the following commands:

+- sudo apt-get install python3-pip
+- sudo apt-get install python3-pandas
+- sudo pip3 install yfinance
+- sudo pip3 install fuzzywuzzy
+- sudo pip3 install numpy
+- sudo pip3 install python-edgar
+- sudo pip3 install nltk
+- python3 -c 'import nltk; nltk.download("punkt")'
+- pip3 install python-Levenshtein

+Follow the instructions from the links below, but use "python3" pr "pip3" when the command line instructions have "python" or "pip".

 # quarterly-earnings-machine-learning-algo